ihavethatonvinyl/blog/content/essays/black-oak-arkansas-and-their-self-titled-debut.md

 ---
-title: Black Oak Arkansas and Their Self-Titled Debut
+title: "Hot and Nasty: Black Oak Arkansas and Their Self-Titled Debut"
 date: 2025-12-10T05:11:00.000-05:00
 summary: Let’s see…gray beard?
 Check.
 Slightly overweight?
 Check.
 Bad left knee?
   Check.
 The inability to find new music that hits like it did 30 years ago.